Valheim-Modding/Jotunn/README.md

 1. **Install BepInEx**
 Download [BepInEx](https://valheim.thunderstore.io/package/denikson/BepInExPack_Valheim/), extract everything inside `BepInEx_Valheim` into your Valheim folder (typically `C:\<PathToYourSteamLibary>\steamapps\common\Valheim`).

-3. **Install Jötunn**
+2. **Install Jötunn**
-Download from either Nexus/Thunderstore, extract the ZIP, and put the `Jotunn.dll` file inside the `plugins` folder in your Valheim install.
+Download from either [Nexus](https://www.nexusmods.com/valheim/mods/1138) / [Thunderstore](https://valheim.thunderstore.io/package/ValheimModding/Jotunn), extract the ZIP, and put the `Jotunn.dll` file inside the `plugins` folder in your Valheim install.

 That's it, launch the game and mod away!
+MMHOOK is no longer required for Jötunn.

 ## Features
 JVL provides three distinct groups of features.
 Entities, which abstract the game's own entities into easy-to-use interfaces.
 Managers, which act as interfaces between the entities and native collections or subsystems.
 Utilities, which are there to aid in generic/common functions that can span many different areas.